rockdisc/Book-of-Knowledge/2-Main/0-SORT THIS/Debate parent night speech.md

 It will be den vs den, we will have 5 minutes to research the topic, 5 minute first speech, then 3 minute cx, and finally 2 minute rebuttal speech.
 So team 1 speaks, team 2 cx, team 2 speak, team 1 cx, team 2 rebuttal, and finally team 1 rebuttal.
 In total, one round will take 25 minutes, we will have a losers bracket too, so in total this should take around an hour and 40 minutes.
 The winner will get a spirit point.
 Here are the debates:

 The first is Alaskan vs Labrador, then River vs Siberian, then we will have the loser's cup, and finally we will have the finals between the 2 winners.
-Each deabte
+Each debate will have different topics, the people not debating will be the judges, also working on their logo.
+Flip a coin to pick if they want to go aff or neg on the topic.

+Zoos do more good than harm
+Public libraries are more useful than museums
+Board games are better than video ga